jokieleung/jokieleung.github.io/source/_posts/index.md

-- In my spare time, I maintain [Awesome-Visual-Question-Answering](https://github.com/jokieleung/awesome-visual-question-answering), which is a curated list of papers in the field of Visual QA (430+ stars now).
+- In my spare time, I maintain [Awesome-Visual-Question-Answering](https://github.com/jokieleung/awesome-visual-question-answering), which is a curated list of papers in the field of Visual QA (570+ stars now).
-- I'm a big fan of basketball/NBA.
+- Fan of basketball/NBA.
 I am impressed by the application progress of AI in [basketball](https://becominghuman.ai/5-game-changing-computer-vision-applications-in-sports-5f02ec35529b), such as the [HomeCourt](https://www.homecourt.ai/) APP.
-- [Silicon Valley](https://www.imdb.com/title/tt2575988/) is the funniest TV series I have ever watched.
+- [Silicon Valley](https://www.imdb.com/title/tt2575988/) is the funniest TV series.